s1r3m/fast_api_orders/README.md

 # FastAPI Trader

 This a demo project with an app and its autotests.
+The app runs on FastAPI in docker behind Nginx.
+Autotests are based on pytest and allure report.
+Run in docker, too.

+## To developers
+The app code is in `trader` folder.
+All commands are supposed to be called from root folder.

+Virtual environments are handled with `poetry`.
+To add a package: `poetry add your_package`.
+Don't modify manually `poetry.lock`!

+Aware of `qa` folder with its own `Makefile` and a separate env!

 ### Usage
 The project comes with `Makefile`.